 You want to know something about me?
 Really?
-What can I tell you – I’m British, although I’ve lived and passed through many other parts of the world.
+What can I tell you – I’m British, although I’ve lived in and passed through many other parts of the world.
 Currently I live in the north of Scotland, living on haggis and whisky and raspberries, and enjoying the endless summer days when it never quite gets dark.
 The endless winter nights – not so much.
 I share my view of the Black Isle with my husband.

 I write epic fantasy with a romantic twist as Pauline M Ross.
 My books are listed here.